Stockholm bid for the 2022 Winter Olympics

 Stockholm 2022 was a bid by Stockholm with Åre and the Swedish Olympic Committee for the 2022 Winter Olympics.
-The bid was announced at November 11, 2013.
-The IOC will select the host city for the 2022 Winter Olympics at the 127th IOC Session in Kuala Lumpur, Malaysia on July 31, 2015.
+The bid was announced on November 11, 2013.
+The IOC was to select the host city for the 2022 Winter Olympics at the 127th IOC Session in Kuala Lumpur, Malaysia on July 31, 2015.
 Stockholm previously hosted the 1912 Summer Olympics and hosted equestrian events at the 1956 Summer Olympics in Melbourne.

-On 17 January 2014, the Moderate Party in Stockholm decided not to support the bid, and after that there is a clear majority in the city council against organising the games.
+On 17 January 2014, the Moderate Party in Stockholm decided not to support the bid, and after that there was a clear majority in the city council against organising the games.

-On 17 January 2014, Stockholm dropped a bid for 2022 Winter Olympics.
+On 17 January 2014, Stockholm dropped its bid for 2022 Winter Olympics.